How to professionally write an apology email

 [Your Name]

-Maybe you are still working on breaking your bad email habits and accidently hit “reply all” with information that everyone was not supposed to received.
-While now you have to send an apology email (however, try using the CC and BCC functions to save you the headache next time).
+Maybe you are still working on breaking your bad email habits and accidentally hit “reply all” with information that not everyone was supposed to receive.
+So, now you have to send an apology email (however, try using the CC and BCC functions to save you the headache next time).

 Subject: Apologies for the Mistaken Response